arcticmouse/react-complete-guide-notes/5. Rendering Lists & Conditional Content/README.md

 key prop (added to expenseItem component) can be added to any item, built into react to be interpretted as a unique ID

+## Outputting conditional content

+How to render different content under different conditions
+1. can do ternary, long ternary is hard to read so can use the && operator as a JS trick
+1. then we have two 'trick' cases so easier to read